 Learn about the Revolution

 This Plaza is far from everything else.
-However, by joining the Revolution Walking Tour, you will get transport included and a professional guide that will tell all about the Cuban Revolution including the movement that led Fidel Castro to power.
-Alternatively, Plaza de la Revolucion is also covered by most Classic Havana tours.
-These are essentially classic car rides that bring you to the main highlights of the city.
+However, by joining this Revolution Walking Tour, you will get transport included and a professional guide that will tell all about the Cuban Revolution including the movement that led Fidel Castro to power.

 Visit a tobacco factory